agrawalnishant/kafka-examples/README.md

   Go to bin folder in untarred / unzipped Kafka, and execute:
     - `schema-registry-start ../etc/schema-registry/schema-registry.properties`

-    This is the reason we needed the Confluent's distribution of Kafka.
+    This is the reason we need the Confluent's distribution of Kafka.

 * Compile Avro Schema (KafkaExampleMessage.avsc) to Java class:
     - `mvn generate-sources`